-- The sutures are removed at Dr. Holtkamp's office. - The therapist will fabricate a protective wrist cock-up orthosis. - The orthosis is to be worn at all times.
+- The sutures are removed at Dr. Holtkamp's office. - The therapist will fabricate a Muenster orthosis to allow some elbow flexion and extension, but limit forearm rotation and wrist motion.
+Contact Ortholllinois Crystal Lake Therapy office at 815-444-8037 if you have any questions regarding the fabrication of the orthosis. - The orthosis is to be worn at all times.
 The orthosis may be removed for hygiene purposes and to perform the exercise program. - The therapist will instruct proper skin care to prevent skin breakdown.
 The skin should be completely dry before re-applying the orthosis. - Educate the patient on anti-edema management.
-This includes, but not limited to, self-retrograde massage, cold therapy, and extremity elevation.
+This includes, but not limited to, selfretrograde massage, cold therapy, and extremity elevation.
 The anti-edema management will continue for several weeks.